 How long does titration last?

-Every journey is different, but titration usually takes up to 12 weeks.
+Every journey is different, but titration usually takes around 14 weeks.

 What should I expect?